eu-digital-identity-wallet/eudi-app-ios-wallet-ui/wiki/configuration.md

 }()
 ```

-Once the above is in place add the following:
+Once the above is in place, add the following:

 ```swift
 wallet.urlSession = walletSession